Hussein Jabbar

-Hussein Jabbar Abbood Al Majidi (حسين جبار; born 9 March 1998), is an Iraqi professional footballer who plays as a left winger for Al-Quwa Al-Jawiya and the Iraq national team.
+Hussein Jabbar Abbood Al Majidi (حسين جبار; born 9 March 1998), is an Iraqi professional footballer who plays as a left winger for Al-Shorta and the Iraq national team.

 Club career

 Jabbar played for Al-Karkh until 2019.
 Then he moved to Al-Quwa Al-Jawiya and played in the 2021 AFC Champions League.

+On 13 August 2023, Jabbar joined Saudi First Division League side Ohod.
+On 30 September 2023, Jabbar returned to Iraq and rejoined Al-Quwa Al-Jawiya.

 International career

 Jabbar was called up for Iraq U23 in the 2020 AFC U-23 Championship.

 Jabbar made his debut with the Iraq national team for the first time in the friendly against Uganda.